 - Cheshire Cat Grin: Referenced by name in "Jigsaw Falling into Place:"You got a Cheshire cat grin

-- Digital Piracy Is Evil: A counter example; the album was actually distributed through a "pay what you want" system that got lots of media attention, although the band has now discontinued it.
+- Digital Piracy Is Okay: The album was distributed through a "pay what you want" system that got lots of media attention, although the band has now discontinued it.

 - Last Note Nightmare: "15 Step" keeps a consistent 5/4 rhythm and consistent key until the very end of the song, which fades out on a distorted off-key chord.
 In the Animated Music Video, it's made even scarier with a completely Off-Model gun zooming in toward the viewer.

 - Lighter and Softer: Don't get us wrong; there's plenty of Thom Yorke's angst in the tracks, but the overall sound is a lot lighter and less oppressive than their previous works.

 - Lyrical Dissonance: "15 Step" is a very warm and upbeat song about a failed love that at least partially uses metaphors connected to hanging, with instances such as the line revolving around the Title Drop ("15 steps, then a sheer drop").